General Information about the Study:

-- Schools Accepting Vouchers and ESA Funds Can Pick And Choose Students: Only four programs out of the 20 voucher programs and both operational ESA programs required private voucher schools to accept all students with vouchers (if there was space); the other programs allowed private schools to deny students for admission for many reasons including disciplinary history, academic achievement, and religious affiliation.
+Only four of the 20 voucher programs and both operational ESA programs required private voucher schools to accept all students with vouchers (if there was space); the other programs allowed private schools to deny students for admission for a variety of reasons including disciplinary history, academic achievement, and religious affiliation.
 Specifically, the GAO found that officials from many of the schools they interviewed considered applicant’s disciplinary history and academic achievement.

 - Confusion Leads to a Loss of Services in Some Schools: In addition to opting out of Title I funds, private schools – especially new private schools that spring up after a voucher program is created – are often not aware that they are entitled to receive Title I funds.

 Vouchers Drain Federal Funds from Students in Public Schools.